rasyidrmhd/technical-test-docheck/backend/third/README.md

 Step-by-step:

-1. Create `.env` and fill the value below with your port and postgreSQL configuration.
+1. Create `.env` file, copy and fill the value below with your port and postgreSQL configuration.

 ```
 PORT=